Fort Albany First Nation: Fort Albany First Nation

+St. Anne's Indian Residential School

-In 1906, Fort Albany Residential School (also known as St. Anne's) opened at the Fort Albany Mission site on Albany Island, under the direction of the Oblates of Mary Immaculate and the Grey Nuns of the Cross as part of the Canadian Indian residential school system.
+The treaty also promised to provide for the salaries of teachers, and the cost of school buildings and equipment "as may seem advisable to His Majesty's government of Canada."
+In 1906, the federal government began funding St. Anne's Indian Residential School, which had opened under the direction of the Oblates of Mary Immaculate and the Grey Nuns of the Cross in 1902 at the site of the Fort Albany Mission on Albany Island.
+The school was part of the Canadian Indian residential school system.

 According to the Indigenous Peoples Atlas of Canada, St. Anne's "was home to some of the most harrowing examples of abuse against Indigenous children in Canada."
 Students at the school came from First Nations around the James Bay region, including Fort Albany, Attawapiskat, Weenusk, Constance Lake, Moose Fort, and Fort Severn.
 The school was relocated to the north shore of the Albany River in 1932.
 It burned down in 1939 and was rebuilt.
+Once the Ste-Thérèse-de-l'Enfant-Jesus residential school in Chisasibi opened in the 1930s, children from Fort Albany also attended that school.

-The Government of Canada took over the management of the school at St. Anne's in 1965, and took over the residence in 1970.
+The Government of Canada took over the management of St. Anne's in 1965, and took over the residence in 1970.
 In 1976, the residence stopped operating, and the school was transferred to the Fort Albany band council.

-Split with Kashechewan

-Old Fort Albany, which was on an island between the modern day communities of Fort Albany and Kashechewan First Nations, became separated into Anglican and Roman Catholic sections.
-Subsequently, the Roman Catholic mission and the Roman Catholic portion of the community moved to the current site of modern-day Fort Albany, on the southern shore of the river.
-The Anglican portion of the community some years later moved to the current site of Kashechewan, on the north shore.
-Up until the 1970s Fort Albany and Kashechewan shared the same chief and council.
-In the 1977 they came to have separate Band Councils.
-Fort Albany and Kashechewan are treated as separate bands, and function as separate bands today.
-New Fort Albany is mostly a Roman Catholic community, while Kashechewan is mainly Anglican.
+In 1990, then-chief of Fort Albany Edmund Metatawabin set in motion a reunion conference about the abuses he and other residential school survivors had experienced at the school, which led a 5-year long investigation including 900 interviews, and finally to seven people being charged with criminal offences in the late 90s, with another former staff member charged in 2023.

+The school's rectory burned down in 2001, around the same time that a new school building was completed to replace it.

+End of the fur trade

+In the 1950s and 1960s, the fur trade era was coming to an end, and the Cree had begun to adopt a more sedentary lifestyle.
+Around this time, the Old Post site was abandoned in favour of the current site of Fort Albany, on the eastern end of Sinclair Island.^{:69} The federal government began to provide housing for Cree people who wanted to settle permanently at Fort Albany, and government transfer payments began, initially around $35 per year for most families.^{:69} With increased community organization and concentrated resources, Indigenous people began more vocally to assert their rights to the federal government, demanding new infrastructure, Indigenous rights, and self-government.^{:50} The Grand Council of Treaty 9 was founded in February 1973 as an advocacy organization for First Nations governments party to Treaty 9.
+It later reorganized into the Nishnawbe Aski Nation.